 Yes.
 Welders who don’t use appropriate gear can suffer temporal or permanent blindness.
 For example, welder’s flash or photokeratitis can develop due to ultraviolet radiation.
 If the situation is not well managed, it can lead to permanent blindness.

 For productivity, comfort, and safety, every welder should invest their energy and money to ensure that they get the right helmet.
-While there are hundreds of types of most expensive welding helmet in the market today, we have shortlisted for you the best 9 as seen in our list above.
+While there are hundreds of types of most expensive welding helmets in the market today, we have shortlisted for you the best 9 as seen in our list above.

 However, that doesn’t mean there aren’t other options.
 Yes, they are there.
 But, the incessant pestering of sellers can easily get you off track, and without your facts right, you can end up with junk.
 So, instead of risking your hard-earned fortune, we have scoured the market on your behalf.
 And we can report that the products on this list are top rated.
 If you choose any of them, you can never regret it.